PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 }
 ```

-The format of object is
+The format of the object is

 ```
 {